MicrosoftEdge/WebView2Feedback/specs/IsNonClientRegionSupportEnabled.md

 interface ICoreWebView2Settings12 : ICoreWebView2Settings11 {
   /// The `IsNonClientRegionSupportEnabled` property enables web pages to use the
   /// `app-region` CSS style.
 Changing the `IsNonClientRegionSupportEnabled` property
-  /// takes effect after the next navigation.
+  /// takes effect after the next navigation of the top level document.
 Defaults to `FALSE`.
   ///
   /// When this property is `TRUE`, then all the following non-client region support
   /// will be enabled: